medically reviewed by Dr Godmi Tresa

 The Halimeter test, for instance, measures the level of volatile sulphur compounds (VSCs) in your breath, which are caused by bacterial overgrowth in the mouth or bowel.
 Typically, VSC measurements above 100 parts per billion suggest bad breath.

-You can also purchase and use a halimeter, but it's best to ask your Dentist for recommendations before buying.
+You can buy a halimeter to check your breath, but it's a good idea to ask your Dentist for advice first.

-Another method dentists use is the organoleptic method, which involves using a plastic straw to assess the smell of your breath.
+Your Dentist will use a plastic straw to check your breath.
+This method is called the organoleptic method.
 The Dentist will usually compare your exhalations from your nose to those from your mouth to decide.
 Remember that these tests may only sometimes produce consistent results, so it's best to ask your Dentist which type would be most appropriate for you.

 Did you know that if your breath smells sour, it can be due to the underlying issues of your gut?
 It is an identified suggestion that you suffer from GERD-related lousy breath.